qwq202/Perplexica/README.md

 - **Local LLMs**: You can make use local LLMs such as Llama3 and Mixtral using Ollama.
 - **Two Main Modes:**
-  - **Copilot Mode:** (In development) Boosts search by generating different queries to find more relevant internet sources.
+  - **Quality Mode:** Boosts search by generating different queries to find more relevant internet sources.
 Like normal search instead of just using the context by SearxNG, it visits the top matches and tries to find relevant sources to the user's query directly from the page.
   - **Normal Mode:** Processes your query and performs a web search.
 - **Focus Modes:** Special modes to better answer specific types of questions.
 Perplexica currently has 6 focus modes:
   - **All Mode:** Searches the entire web to find the best results.